 When you’re just getting married or having a child, the decision to purchase term life insurance is easy.
 You know you need financial protection, and you know you need it for a long time.
 But as you get closer to your financial goals, the question gets a little more nuanced.
 Do you still need life insurance coverage?
 And, if so, how much is enough?

-10-year term life insurance policies can be a great fit for those who just need to bridge the gap.
-These individuals know they need coverage to protect their loved ones today, but know they won’t need it far into the future.
-And, choosing the right length instead of just opting for a more extended, potentially unnecessary policy can save you money in the long run.
+10-year term life insurance policies can be a good fit for those who just need to bridge the gap.
+These individuals know they need life insurance coverage to protect their loved ones today, but know they won’t need it far into the future.
+And, choosing the right length for you instead of just opting for a more extended, potentially unnecessary policy can save you money in the long run.

 Why do you need life insurance?